LeonardoTeixeira/frontend-and-mobile-test/README.md

 * The application should use AngularJS.
 * The application must be responsible.
 * The application must be presented in three resolutions: Full HD, HD and Wide VGA.
-* Do not use any layout frameworks like Bootstrap, Foundation, etc. Feel free frameworks for UX
+* Do not use any layout frameworks like Bootstrap, Foundation, etc. Feel free to use other frameworks for UX
 * You are free to change the application included in every aspect.